-Electronic transmittal of the data via the Software application on-line is required for all data beginning January 2006.
+Electronic transmittal of the data via the FUELS Software application on-line is required.
 Provision has been made so that the data sent to the Washington Headquarters can also be sent electronically to the applicable Division Office.
 FHWA encourages review of the data by the Division Office.

 Form FHWA-551M should be transmitted to the FHWA Washington Headquarters not later than 90 days after the close of the month for which data are being reported.
 Data that is not available on a monthly schedule should be included on the next monthly report submitted after it becomes available.
 This data, and the period covered by the data should be noted in the Software application comment fields (e.g., "Gasoline and gasohol refunds shown in items 4(a) to (h). on this report cover the July 1 - September 30 period.").
 Similarly, missing data should be noted on the monthly reports where it is not available (e.g., "Gasoline and gasohol refunds are available quarterly only and will next be reported on the September report.").